bcwaters/ai_cmd/grok/README.md

   cursor rule for debugging: That fixed it.
 The jpeg is encoding.
 If possible can you generate a readme doc which gives an overview of our troubleshotting process for casting uint8

+  improve the context file structure to be more robust.
+KEYWORDS HEADINGS PROMPTS USESRPROFILE